How we use your information

 Cadogan Tate requires all employees to comply with the DPA and the GDPR in relation to information about other staff.
 Failure to do so will be regarded as serious misconduct and will be dealt with according to the Company’s disciplinary policy and procedure.
 If an employee is in a position to deal with information about other employees they will be given separate guidance on their obligations.

 Cadogan Tate tries to meet the highest standards when collecting and using personal information.
 For this reason, we take any complaints we receive about this very seriously.
 We encourage people to bring it to our attention if they think that our collection or use of information is unfair, misleading or inappropriate.
-We would also welcome any suggestions for improving our procedures.

 If you want to make a complaint about the way we have processed your personal information, you can either email email@example.com or write to the Information Governance Department at Cadogan House, 239 Acton Lane, London NW10 7NP